horchi/linux-p4d/README.md

 ```

 Means that all samples older than 365 days will be aggregated to one sample per 15 Minutes.
-If you like to delete 'old' samples you have to do the cleanup job by hand, actually i don't see the need to delete anything, I like to hold my data (forever :o ?).
+If you like to delete 'old' samples you have to do the cleanup job by hand, actually i don't see the need to delete anything, I like to hold my data (forever :) ?).
-Maybe i implement it later ;)

 ## WEB interface:

 The default port of the WEB interface is 1111, The default username and password for the login is
 User: *p4*
-Pass: *p4-3200*
+Pass: *p4d*

 ### Fist steps to enable data logging:

 1. Log in to the web interface
 2. Goto Setup
-  - click 'Init Messwerte'
+  - click 'Init Sensors'
-3. Goto Setup -> Aufzeichnung
+3. Goto Setup -> IO Setup
   - Select the values you like to record and store your selection (click 'Speichern')
 4. Goto Setup
   - click 'Init Service Menü'